Guderian2nd/TrueHistoryAI/AI Rules.md

-IF SkillEffect is Buff AND SkillTargetSpot is DealHigh THEN UseSkill is High IF DeltaFightingUnitNum is DeltaUnitHigh THEN NeedFightingUnit is Low IF DeltaFightingUnitNum is DeltaUnitMedium THEN NeedFightingUnit is Medium IF DeltaFightingUnitNum is DeltaUnitLow THEN NeedFightingUnit is Low IF RemainingGold is RemainGoldLow THEN NeedFightingUnit is VeryLow IF RemainingLabor is RemainLaborLow THEN NeedFightingUnit is VeryLow IF NeedFightingUnit is High THEN BuildFightingUnit is High
+IF SkillEffect is Buff AND SkillTargetSpot is DealHigh THEN UseSkill is High IF DeltaFightingUnitNum is DeltaUnitHigh THEN NeedFightingUnit is Low IF DeltaFightingUnitNum is DeltaUnitMedium THEN NeedFightingUnit is Medium IF DeltaFightingUnitNum is DeltaUnitLow THEN NeedFightingUnit is High IF RemainingGold is RemainGoldLow THEN NeedFightingUnit is VeryLow IF RemainingLabor is RemainLaborLow THEN NeedFightingUnit is VeryLow IF NeedFightingUnit is High THEN BuildFightingUnit is High